Oregon Brewers Festival: History

+Founder of Portland Brewing Co, Art Larrance, launched the Oregon Brewers Festival in July 1988, after visiting Oktoberfest in Munich and wanting to create a similar atmosphere and experience.

 Live music was introduced in 2001.

 In 2005, OBF expanded from a three-day schedule (Friday to Sunday) to four, adding Thursday.

 The 2011 Oregon Brewers Festival featured 85 craft beers from 14 states; it attracted 80,000 people over four days.
 Nearly 2,000 volunteers worked at the festival, selling tokens and pouring beer, among other tasks.

 In 2013, OBF added a fifth day, moving the opening to Wednesday; they also replaced the annual plastic mug, which had been used since the festival's beginning, with a tasting glass, which for 2013 costs $7.
 For 2014, there are 88 beers available, in 30 styles; that does not include the more than 100 available separately in OBF's Specialty Tent.

 After two years with tasting glasses made of glass, for 2015, OBF switched to a polycarbonate tasting glass; the change was in response to safety concerns raised by the Portland Police.

 In 2018, OBF changed back to a four-day festival, moving the opening to Thursday.
 That same year, the festival added two hard ciders to the lineup, and four wines –– 2 red and 2 white –– for the first time in the festival's history.

-In 2020 & 2021, this festival went on hiatus caused by the COVID-19 pandemic; the 33rd was deferred to 2022.
+In 2020 and 2021, the festival went on hiatus caused by the COVID-19 pandemic; although it resumed in 2022, it was cancelled in 2023.